Paula and Bobby

 Autosomal recessive inheritance means an affected individual receives one copy of a mutated gene from each of their parents, giving them two copies of a mutated gene.
 Parents, who carry only one copy of the gene mutation will not generally show any symptoms, but have a 25% chance of passing the copies of the gene mutations onto each of their children.

-What are the main symptoms of Cohen syndrome (COH1)?
+what are the main symptoms of Cohen Syndrome?